Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

     - References:
       - [SHAttered](https://shattered.it/)
       - [OWASP](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/#how-to-prevent)
+  - Changing the default salt from "cookie-session" to something more secure using Google Cloud Platform KMS API RNG in the Cloud HSM
+    - The randomly generated 64 bytes salt will be stored in Google Cloud Platform Secret Manager API.
   - Using Google Cloud Platform KMS API RNG in the Cloud HSM for the symmetric key (4096 bits) used in the HMAC algorithm.
     - Ensures high entropy
       - Generated key will have a high entropy as it is generated using a cryptographically secure random number generator (RNG) in the Cloud HSM.
       - Since the max cookie size is 4093 bits, specified in Flask's default configuration, a key size must be at least 4093 bits will be needed to ensure high entropy as the key size must match the message size.
         - If the key size is less than 4093 bits, the key will be padded with zeros to match the message size.
           - Wil reduce the entropy of the key.
         - If the key size is greater than 4093 bits, the key will be truncated to match the message size.
           - No effect on the entropy of the key.
         - If the key size is equal to 4093 bits, the key will be used as is.
           - No effect on the entropy of the key.
     - $2^{4096}$ possible keys (Unlikely to be guessed)
     - Prevent session cookie from being tampered with
     - Automatically rotated at the end of each month
-      - In the event that the key is leaked, the key can be simply rotated using [Google Cloud Platform Secret Manager API](https://cloud.google.com/secret-manager)
+    - In the event that the Flask session secret key is leaked, the key can be simply rotated.
-  - Changing the default salt from "cookie-session" to something more secure using Google Cloud Platform KMS API RNG in the Cloud HSM
+      - Can be rotated by:
-    - The randomly generated 64 bytes salt will be stored in Google Cloud Platform Secret Manager API.
+        - Running [flask_session_console.py](/sample/flask_session_console.py) which will store the newly generated secret key in [Google Cloud Platform Secret Manager API](https://cloud.google.com/secret-manager)
+        - Manually added a new secret version on the [Google Cloud Platform Secret Manager Console](https://cloud.google.com/secret-manager).

 - [Argon2](https://pypi.org/project/argon2-cffi/) for hashing passwords
   - Argon2 will generate a random salt using `os.urandom(nBytes)` which is more secure than setting your own salt